Overall Heat Transfer Coefficients for some common Fluids and Heat Exchanger Surfaces

 Sponsored Links

-The overall heat transfer coefficient can be used to calculate the total heat transfer through a wall or heat exchanger construction.
-The overall heat transfer coefficient depends on the fluids and their properties on both sides of the wall, and the properties of the wall and the transmission surface.
+The overall heat transfer coefficient is used to calculate total heat transfer through a wall or heat exchanger construction.
+The overall heat transfer coefficient depends on the fluids and their properties on both sides of the wall, the properties of the wall and the transmission surface.

-For practically still fluids - average values for the overall heat transmission coefficient through different combinations of fluids on both sides of the wall and type of wall - can be found in the table below:
+For practically still fluids - average values for the overall heat transmission coefficient through different combinations of fluids on both sides of the wall and type of wall - are indicated in the table below:

 Water Cast Iron Air or Gas 1.4 7.9